manmay-sakib/resturant_app/README.md

 # resturant_app

-Dummy resturant app where you can order and add them to cart and delete them on your choice.
+Dummy resturant app where you can order food and add them to cart and delete them on your choice.